-I love the simplicity of Jane's recipe and only made minor tweaks.
-I substituted whole grain bread for white.
+A nutrition and flavor boost!
+I healthified this recipe by substituting whole grain bread for white.
 The blueberries add a nutrient and flavor boost, too.
 You can use almond milk in place of dairy milk, if you like; it's good both ways.
 This French toast has a whole grain streusel topping for some extra crunch and flavor.
 It is so easy to make, and it totally passes the yummy test.
 So good!